For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Using the middles, place the bottom of the lining bag (P3) right sides together on P2.
-Hold in place with sewing clips.
+Using the center lines as a guide, position the lining bag bottom (P3) right sides together on P2.
+Secure with sewing clips.

 ![]() |